 On reaching the B2117 main road, cross carefully over to follow the path directly opposite heading slightly uphill.
 At the next tarmac road turn half right.
 Although this is clearly a private road there is also a public footpath which we may follow.
 In a short distance we shall see the unusual Tower House Folly.

 It was built of flint in the 19th Century and with the adjoining crenelated wall gave the impression from the south that the village was fortified - such was the obsession with Bonaparte's impending invasion!

 Continue ahead past the tower as the path narrows to emerge very shortly onto the delightful Recreation Ground.
 Walk along the right hand side of the green with the tennis courts and bowling club to your right.
 Don't miss the weather vane on top of the clubhouse!
 At the public road ahead turn left up to the High Street.
 On reaching the High Street cross carefully and turn right to walk along to St George's House.

 The house was the home of Col. Charles Hannington who, in 1852, had a serious ‘disagreement' with the Rector of Hurstpierpoint, supposedly telling him "not to come the High Priest over me!"
 The colonel duly built his own ‘Little Park Chapel' in the grounds of the house.
 Although originally used by Baptist Pastors it was made over to the Diocese of Chichester in 1892 and became known as St. George's Church.

-In a further 200m turn left up St George's Lane and at the top of the lane enter the churchyard through the iron gates.
-Turn immediately sharp right to pass through a gap in the wall and then left to follow the outside of the church wall.
+In a further 200m turn left up St George's Lane and at the top of the lane notice the church through the iron gates which is now a privately owned residence.
+Walk on a few yards and turn left onto the public footpath and follow the outside of the church wall.
 This leads into the St George's Millennium Garden.

 This was originally part of the grounds of Col Hannington's house.
 In 2000 a trust was set up to save this part of the garden from development and retain it as a wildlife refuge.